Vista DUI Lawyer and Criminal Attorney Peter M. Liss

 The Difference Between Assault and Battery In California

-August 15, 2018 Written by Jill Harness and Edited by Peter Liss Last Updated on January 5, 2023
+May 15, 2023 Written by Jill Harness and Edited by Peter Liss

-Assault is defined as the threat or attempt, paired with the ability, to injure someone illegally.
-For example, if a person approaches a drunk at a bar and threatens to punch him, that is assault.
-If he threw a punch, but missed, this would be aggravated assault because he attempted to do harm to someone illegally.
-If he brandishes a knife to make his threat more intimidating, that would be assault with a deadly weapon, which is another form of aggravated assault.
-Threatening to stab someone may also be a far more serious crime of making a criminal threat.
+The most basic definition of assault under the law is the threat or attempt to injure someone illegally, paired with the ability to do so.
+For example, if a person approaches a drunk individual at a bar and threatens to punch him, that is assault.
+If the attacker throws a punch but misses, it would be considered aggravated assault because he attempted to harm someone illegally.
+If he brandishes a knife to make his threat more intimidating, that would be assault with a deadly weapon, another form of aggravated assault.
+Threatening to stab someone could be considered assault, but it may also be the more serious offense of making a criminal threat.

 Potential Penalties for Assault vs. Battery

-Another major distinction when it comes to assault vs battery is the sentence you can receive for either crime.
-Simple assault is a misdemeanor punishable by up to six months in jail.
-That being said, there are a number of ways it can be a much more serious charge, for example, if the victim is a police officer, firefighter, paramedic or other protected class, the crime can be punishable by up to one year.
-Aggravated assault can be charged as a misdemeanor or felony and can be punishable by up to four years in prison as a felony.
+While simple assault is a misdemeanor punishable by up to six months in jail, there are many ways it can be a more serious charge.
+For example, if the victim is a police officer, firefighter, paramedic, or other protected class, the crime is punishable by up to one year.
+Aggravated assault can be charged as a misdemeanor or felony and is punishable by up to four years in prison when charged as a felony.

-Because police in these cases often act based on the testimony of witnesses, you could be charged with battery even when you did not actually make physical contact with anyone or be accused of assault when the other party is the one who made the threats.
-That is why it is so important to work with a skilled violent crimes lawyer who can help show your side of the story is the accurate explanation of events or at very least that there is not enough evidence to prove you broke the law.
+Because police in these cases often act based on the testimony of witnesses, you could be charged with battery even if you did not actually make physical contact with anyone.
+Alternatively, you can be accused of assault when the other party is the one who made the threats.
+Because it’s common for those facing assault or battery charges to be wrongly accused by witnesses, those accused of these charges should always work with a skilled violent crimes lawyer.
+Your attorney can help show your side of the story is accurate or, at the very least, that there is not enough evidence to prove you broke the law.

-If you have any questions about these two charges or if you have been accused of either crime, Peter M. Liss can help.
+If you have any questions about these charges or have been accused of either crime, Vista lawyer Peter M. Liss can help.
 Call (760) 643-4050 today to schedule a free consultation.

-Filed Under: CRIMINAL DEFENSE, Assault and Battery, VIOLENT CRIMES Tagged With: assault, battery, crimes, criminal law, fighting, the difference between assault and battery, california law, common legal questions
+Filed Under: CRIMINAL DEFENSE, Assault and Battery, VIOLENT CRIMES Tagged With: assault, battery, fighting, felonies, misdemeanors, california laws, better understanding the law, penalties, faqs

 Call Today, I Can Help You